elves/elvish/_website/ref/builtin.md

 ▶ 14
 ```

-This command is intended for homogenous processing of possibly unbound data.
+This command is intended for homogeneous processing of possibly unbound data.
-If you need to do a fixed number of heterogenous things in parallel, use
+If you need to do a fixed number of heterogeneous things in parallel, use
 `run-parallel`.

 $cf each run-parallel